sowrensen/fileculator/readme.md

 # Fileculator

 Calculates the total size of a user defined directory and stores the data in a json file.
-It created to calculate total size of user uploaded files in CGIT digital ocean server.
+It is created to calculate total size of user uploaded files in CGIT digital ocean server.
 It targets all **Laravel** projects and puts the calculated file size as a json file in `storage/app` directory.
 You should run the file as a cron job.